terzakig/sqpnl/README.md

 The algorithm is the generic Perspective-n-Line (PnL) solver described in the paper ["Fast and Consistently Accurate Perspective-n-Line Pose Estimation"](https://www.researchgate.net/publication/383692992_Fast_and_Consistently_Accurate_Perspective-n-Line_Pose_Estimation).
 Supplementary material [here](https://www.researchgate.net/publication/383693236_Supplementary_material_for_the_SQPnL_paper).

+For a similar PnP solver, see [SQPnP](https://github.com/terzakig/sqpnp).

 ## Required libraries
 SQPnL requires the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library to build.
 Besides [rank revealing](https://nhigham.com/2021/05/19/what-is-a-rank-revealing-factorization/) QR and optionally SVD, the use of Eigen is confined to matrix addition, transposition and multiplication.
 Choosing Eigen was motivated by its increasing popularity and lightweight character.
 There are also two examples of using the solver in this repository.
-The first example requires OpenCV while the second uses standard arrays only.
-Build will proceed with either one of 1) or 2), depending on whether OpenCV is found or not.
+The first example requires OpenCV while the second uses plain C-style arrays only.
+Build will proceed with one of the examples, depending on whether OpenCV is found or not.

 ## Build
 -----